 President’s Report: Jason Grant

-After a welcome and introductions, Jason let parents in attendance know that after attending two Booster meetings they will become full voting members.
+After a welcome and introductions, Jason let parents in attendance know that after attending two Booster meetings during the school year they will become full voting members.

 Band Camp recap was tabled until the end in order to complete the business items on the agenda.